"7 days without fitness makes one weak."

 So true!
 Remember Nike's advice, "Just Do It

 "?
-Not bad advice for all of us Malverne residents!
-We're not all super athletes or marathoners, but that's not going to stop us from getting out and exercising.
+This is good advice for every one of us Malverne residents!
+We're not all super athletes or marathoners, but we can get out and move.

 Researchers are always studying us humans and our ways.
 One of the latest reports suggests - not surprisingly

-- that a lack of exercise and a large body mass index (BMI) increase the risk of having chronic lower back pain and chronic neck pain and shoulder pain.
+- that physical inactivity and a high body mass index (BMI) increase the risk of having chronic lower back pain and chronic neck pain and shoulder pain.
 (1) Researchers found a 20% increased risk of chronic pain in the lower back and the neck/shoulders in obese men and women.
 (1) Chronic pain

 is no fun.
-It really interferes with your quality of life.
-Don't worry, though.
+It can really get in the way of your day to day activities.
+Have no fear, though.
 Malverne Health & Wellness can help you!

 With so many of us sitting at computers (even us here at Malverne Health & Wellness all day long!) and in our cars, talking and texting on our phones, and/or vegging out in front of our TVs, it's no wonder that we have higher BMIs and lower physical activity.
 But that can be remedied easily.
-Individuals with a high BMI can lower the risk of chronic pain by simply getting just one hour or more of exercise a week..
+Just one hour or more of exercise a week for an obese person, one with a high BMI, lowers the risk of chronic pain.
 (1)

-What can you do in that hour or more to help?
+So what can you do in that one hour or more?
 Anything that gets you moving!
 Here are some suggestions:

 - Walk your dog.

 - Take a walk.